-I was trying to explain the difference between past, present and future tenses to my class of college students - who seemed to have been dropped on their heads as infants - when the Headmaster strode into my class, followed by Mr White.
+I was trying to explain the difference between past, present and future tenses to my class of college students - who seemed to have been dropped on their heads as infants - when the Headmaster strode into my class, followed by the elderly Mr White.

 “Mrs Collins, please come with me.
 There’s a call for you in my office.
 Mr White will take over.”
 Language is important, but tone, well, sometimes tone can say even more.
 That unspoken, yet implied, impending doom.
 I wasn’t the only one who’d heard it, judging by the looks on the students’ faces.

 Paul had collapsed.
 He’d been running a bit of temperature that morning, but to be honest, neither of us had thought it was serious.